 - Examine the types of content that come up on page one, to determine what medium a person expects when they search that term

-- If applicable, look at the related results under ‘people also ask’ – and make note of any you can include in your content
+- If applicable, look at the related results under ‘people also ask’ – and make note of any questions you can answer in your content

-- Read or watch all of the top results and identify what they have in common, which search engines have obviously deemed the most satisfactory result
+- Read or watch all of the top results and identify what they have in common – search engines have obviously deemed that unifying thread as the most satisfactory result

 - Look for gaps, so that you can deliver something even better!